mpv-player/mpv/DOCS/man/mpv.rst

 j and J
     Cycle through the available subtitles.

+k and K
+    Cycle through the available secondary subtitles.

 z and Z
     Adjust subtitle delay by -/+ 0.1 seconds.
 The ``x`` key does the same as ``Z`` currently, but use is discouraged.